Chalfont St Giles: History

+Chalfont & District Permanent Building Society, and it continues to have its headquarters and sole branch in the village.

 Future

 High Speed 2 will pass underneath the village in the Chiltern tunnel.
 A ventilation shaft will be constructed near the village, disguised as a barn.

 Amenities

 The village is the closest to Hodgemoor Wood, a Site of Special Scientific Interest.

 The village is twinned with Graft-De Rijp, Netherlands.

+Education

+Chalfont St Giles Village School educates children from the ages of 3 to 7 (at an infant school and nursery) and 7 to 11 (at the junior school).

 Sport

 The local football club is Chalfont Wasps, which was promoted to the Hellenic Football League Premier Division for the 2008–09 season.
 They play their home games at 'The Nest'.
 Chalfont St Giles has a tennis club, affiliated to the Lawn Tennis Association.
 The village is home to Oakland Park Golf Club, and nearby to Harewood Downs Golf Club.

 The local cricket club is Chalfont St Giles CC, which plays in the Thames Valley Cricket League and Morrant Chiltern League.
 They play their home games at Bowstridge Lane in the heart of the village.

 Film and television

 Chalfont St Giles has been the location of several film and television programmes.
 It doubled as Walmington-on-Sea in the 1971 film version of Dad's Army.
 John Laurie, one of the main actors, lived in Chalfont St Peter.
 The Miller's Tale episode of the BBC Television drama The Canterbury Tales was filmed in and around Chalfont St Giles as was an episode of the BBC Television sitcom As Time Goes By.
 It was the location for the filming of Episode 6 of Series 3 of Peep Show.
+A series 2 episode of the Channel 5 series No Place Like Home was predominantly filmed in Chalfont St Giles, with Fern Britton, a former resident, touring viewers around the village.
+The village hosted a 2015 episode of Storage Hunters UK.

 The village is also mentioned in the series 3 episode of Jeeves and Wooster entitled "Bertie Sets Sail", when Bertie Wooster likens Lord Wilmot Pershaw's demeanour to "a wet weekend in Chalfont St. Giles".
 Other films and TV shows filmed in Chalfont St Giles include Hammer House of Horror, The Sweeney, and The Big Job (1965), starring Sid James and Dick Emery.
 The village is ideal for film production due to its close proximity to Pinewood Studios in Iver Heath, and London.

+The Chalfont St Giles Community Library has featured twice on BBC's The One Show; first in 2010 and for a second time in 2012.
+The segments highlighted the importance of the library to the community and how volunteers have helped keep it operational.